Accommodation

 Meals

 Simple meals are provided during the trek.
-Our Everest base camp trek cost covers three meals a day during the trek and two complimentary dinners in Kathmandu with all breakfasts.
+Our Everest base camp trek cost covers three meals a day during the trek and farewell dinners in Kathmandu with breakfasts.
 You are free to buy extra snacks and beverages on your own while trekking as per your wish.
 As the cost of everything is high along the trail, pack sufficient bars and snacks for the journey.

 The meals will be delicious and nourishing.
 You will indulge in staple Nepali dishes mostly during the trek.
 Some of the common food options are dal bhat, momos, Thukpa, noodles, Thenduk, etc. Other dishes like mashed potatoes, pasta, sandwiches, burgers, roti, curries, stir-fried veggies, steak, eggs, toast, etc. are also widely available on the menu.